t-mullen/simple-signal/README.md

   })
 })
 ```
-With this example, all peers will be connected in a long chain.
+In this example, all peers will be connected in a long chain.
 You can easily create all kinds of networks!

 ## Client API
 ###`signalClient = new SignalClient(socket, [discoveryData])`